riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 ![Image of above command in terminal](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/docker_images.png)

 ***--name***
 Allows you to set a custome name for your container.
 If this isn't set docker will randomize a name you can use.
-But custome names make it ease to distinguish between different containers of the same image.
+But custome names make it ease to distinguish between multiple containers of the same image.

 ***-i***
 Creates a stdin stream.
+This allows us to input commands and files into our container.
 You can think of this as a command that makes an "interactable" shell within the container you will create.
 This is how we will edit documents within the terminal.

 ***-t***
 Allows for your host machine to open a terminal like environment for your container.